QuickBooks Blog

 To Accounts Receivable Cr$300,000

-As per the above journal entry, debiting the Cash Account by $300,000 means an increase in Cash Account by the same amount.
-Likewise, crediting Accounts Receivable by $300,000 means a decrease in the Accounts Receivable by the same amount.
+As a result, debiting the cash account by $300,000 means an increase in the cash account by the same amount, also crediting accounts receivable by $300,000 means a decrease in the accounts receivable by the same amount.

 How to Calculate Accounts Payable?

-You can calculate the accounts payable by generating accounts payable aging summary report.
-This is in case you are using Quickbooks Online accounting software.
-This report gives a summary of all the accounts payable balances.
-It also lets you know about the balances that are overdue for payment.
+You can calculate the accounts payable by generating accounts payable aging summary report, if you are using QuickBooks Online Accounting Software.
+This report provides a summary of all the accounts payable balances, and also lets you know about the balances that are overdue for payment.

-If you do not have accounting software, you can calculate your accounts payable by adding the amounts of all the bills that you have maintained physically.
+If you are not using accounting software, you can calculate your accounts payable by adding the amounts of all the bills that you have maintained physically.

-Below is the balance sheet of Walmart Inc as of January 31, 2020.
+Let's use the balance sheet of Walmart Inc, as of January 31, 2020, as an example.
 It showcases that the accounts payable of Walmart Inc were $46,973 million in 2020 and $47,060 million in 2019.
-Thus, an investor or an outsider can calculate days payable outstanding in order to know the number of days Walmart Inc takes to clear its accounts payable.
+This means that an investor or an outsider can calculate days payable outstanding in order to know the number of days Walmart Inc takes to clear its accounts payable.

-Furthermore, based on Walmart’s payment schedule, its suppliers can determine the credibility of the company.
-For instance, the suppliers would consider Walmart Inc to be a credible customer if it pays its suppliers within a decent credit period.
+Based on Walmart’s payment schedule, its suppliers can determine the credibility of the company.
+For example, the suppliers would consider Walmart Inc to be a credible customer if it pays its suppliers within a decent credit period.

 Reducing Accounts Payables

-Your business must focus on optimizing its accounts payable and thus free up working capital to enhance business growth.
-An ineffective accounts payable management can lead to invoices not being processed on time.
-Or losing out on the opportunity to avail discounts.
+Your business must focus on optimizing its accounts payable to free up working capital in order to enhance business growth.
+Ineffective accounts payable management can lead to invoices not being processed on time, or losing out on the opportunity to utilize discounts.

-Following are some of the strategies that you can adopt to optimize your business’s accounts payable.
+The following are some of the strategies that you can adopt to optimize your business’s accounts payable:

 Choose Preferred Suppliers

-You need to set up a list of favored suppliers.
-This is to promote moderate and favorable buying from your suppliers.
-Such a list can be developed considering certain factors.
-These include the supplier’s performance, his financial soundness, brand identity, and his capacity to negotiate.
+You can set up a list of favored suppliers, this can promote moderate and favorable buying from your suppliers.
+This kind of list can be developed considering certain factors, including the supplier’s performance, their financial soundness, brand identity, and their capacity to negotiate.

 Review Supplier Contracts Regularly

-It is essential for you to review your supplier contracts on a regular basis.
-This is because it will help you to prevent fraudulent billing practices.
-These could be overpayment or duplicate payment.
+It's essential that you to review your supplier contracts on a regular basis as it helps to prevent fraudulent billing practices, whether due to overpayment or duplicate payments.

-Therefore, to carry out such a practice, you need to ensure that you have a proper accounts payable team.
-Such a team reviews supplier data for its completeness, accuracy, and compliance with standard terms.
+To carry out this practice, you'll need to ensure that you have a proper accounts payable team, this team reviews supplier data for its completeness, accuracy, and compliance with standard terms.

-Besides this, you also need to include certain clauses in the supplier contract relating to penalizing suppliers.
-This is in case of non-performance or underperformance.
+You'll also need to include certain clauses in the supplier contract relating to penalizing suppliers, this is in case of non-performance or underperformance.

 Pay Accounts Payable Early

-Paying accounts payable on time would strengthen your company’s relationship with your suppliers.
-In return, the suppliers would offer attractive discounts so that you can save more and stay connected with the supplier.
+Ensuring that accounts payable are paid on time will help strengthen your company’s relationship with your suppliers.
+In return, the suppliers will likely offer attractive discounts so that you can save more and stay connected with the supplier.

 Use Accounts Payable Software

-You need to ensure that a centralized invoice processing system is at the place.
-An Online Invoicing Software like Quickbooks helps you to automate your accounts payable process by going paperless.
-That is, all your company’s bills can be created and sent via the invoicing software.
+You'll need to ensure that a centralized invoice processing system is in place.
+Using an online invoicing software, like QuickBooks, will help you automate your accounts payable process by going paperlessm meaning all your company’s bills can be created and sent via the invoicing software.

-Hence, there is no need for you to manually enter or upload all your invoices.
-Besides this, your purchase and payment process would also get automated.
+As a result, there will be no need for you to manually enter or upload all your invoices, and your purchase and payment process would also get automated.

 Discounts on Accounts Payable vs Accounts Receivable